lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 **3. Select the tables containing fluxes and observation epochs of the object and determine the common meta entry.** ``ForcedSourceOnDiaObject`` contains fluxes of individual objects, but it does not contain the observation epochs;  however, the table ``CcdVisit`` does.
 Obtaining the visit epochs will require joining two tables - specifically ``ForcedSourceOnDiaObject`` and ``CcdVisit`` on the common meta entry of ``ccdVisitId``.
 Such table joins are effectively performed using the Astronomical Data Query Language, ADQL.
-Entering an ADQL query requires clicking on the "Edit ADQL" button on the upper right.
+Click on the "Edit ADQL" button on the upper right.

-A query given below will retrieve the coordinates, DIA object identifier, CCD visit identifier, band, and forced difference-image flux and its error for all rows of the ``ForcedSourceOnDiaObjects`` table which are associated with the ``diaObject`` of interest, for i-band visits only.
+**4. Enter the query to  retrieve the required data.**  This query extracts coordinates, DIA object identifier, CCD visit identifier, band, and forced difference-image flux and its error for all rows of the ``ForcedSourceOnDiaObjects`` table which are associated with the ``diaObject`` of interest, for i-band visits only.
 Again, the exposure time midpoint modified julian date for all visits is extracted by joining to the ``CcdVisit`` table.